Why Repairability is Essential for the Future Homeware Industry

 A focus on repair and reuse over repurchasing could significantly impact the amount of waste that furniture and homewares contribute to landfills.
 SUEZ’s estimates reveal that the homeware industry is missing an opportunity to put products back into use and avoid it going to waste in the first place.
 Dr Adam Read, Chief External Affairs and Sustainability Officer at SUEZ explains, “Repair is a fundamental element of the circular economy and a key component in our fight against climate change.”

-Available to Premium My TrendBible subscribers our new report Repair: A Modern Mending Movement identifies the opportunities brands and retailers can use to make repairability part of their strategy and services within the homeware industry.
-My TrendBible Premium is a trend subscription designed to ignite inspiration, stimulate innovative ideas, instill confidence in your teams to act upon trends, and offer validation from across the globe.
+Available on My TrendBible, our Big Picture Macro Reports for 2026 and 2027 explore future consumer attitudes towards sustainable living and self-sufficiency.
+My TrendBible Premium is a trend subscription platform designed to ignite inspiration, stimulate innovative ideas, instil confidence in your teams to act upon trends, and offer validation from across the globe.